Xylopyrographer/LiteLED/Using LiteLED.md

 <a name="multi-display-support"></a>
 ## Multi-Display Support

+LiteLED supports multiple simultaneous LED displays through two distinct mechanisms — the approach depends on which driver you are using.

+<a name="multi-display-rmt"></a>
+### Multi-Display with the RMT Driver

-LiteLED provides advanced support for managing multiple LED displays simultaneously with automatic interrupt priority management and conflict resolution.
+The `LiteLED` (RMT) driver provides advanced support for managing multiple independent LED displays simultaneously, with automatic interrupt priority management and conflict resolution.
+Each display gets its own RMT TX channel and its own independent pixel buffer, so strips can have different LED counts, types, and update rates.

-A maximum of eight displays are supported as at the time of writing that is the maximum number of available RMT channels of any ESP32 SoC.
+A maximum of eight displays are supported — that is the maximum number of available RMT TX channels of any ESP32 SoC at the time of writing.

 <a name="simple-multi-display-setup"></a>
 ### Simple Multi-Display Setup